Step-By-Step Guide: For Buyers

 The Closing is a “meeting” where the deed (or stock certificate for a coop) and other legal documents are given to the buyer and money is given to the seller.

 The following individuals usually attend the closing: (1) the Buyer, (2) the Seller, (3) the Buyer’s attorney, (4) the Seller’s attorney, (5) the Buyer’s Bank’s attorney, (6) the Seller’s Bank’s attorney (in Coop transactions only), (7) the Title Closer (in non Coop transactions only), (8) the real estate brokers and (9) the Managing Agent (in Coop transactions only).

-The Closing customarily takes places either at the Seller’s attorney’s office or at the Buyer’s Bank’s Attorney’s office.
+The Closing customarily takes place either at the Seller’s attorney’s office or at the Buyer’s Bank’s Attorney’s office.
 In Coop transactions, the Closing always takes place at the office of the Managing Agent.